MonsterLock/QuickEngine-Graphics-Study/DOCUMENTATION/RESOURCES.md

 - Animated math that really helps understand the intuition of several mathematical concepts.

 [Khan Academy](https://www.khanacademy.org/)
-- A site dedicated to teaching the foundations of several subject for free.
+- A site dedicated to teaching the foundations of several subjects for free.

 [The Ryg Blog](https://fgiesen.wordpress.com/2013/02/17/optimizing-sw-occlusion-culling-index/)
 - A blog with posts on barycentric coordinates and triangle rasterization.